mesosphere/dcos-docs-site/pages/1.12/release-notes/1.12.4/index.md

 - Changes the security setting for the configuration parameters `aws_secret_access_key` and `exhibitor_azure_account_key` so that these values are not visible in the `user.config.yaml` file on cluster nodes (DCOS-51751).

     These configuration parameters are used for Exhibitor.
 They are now marked as secret.
 The values set for these configuration parameters can only be viewed in the `user.config.full.yaml` file.
 The `user.config.full.yaml` file has stricter read permissions than the `user.config.yaml` file and is not included in DC/OS diagnostics bundles.

+    <p class="message--note"><strong>NOTE: </strong>text</p>This issue and fix are only applicable if you use Amazon S3 or Azure Storage as the Exhibitor backend.

 ## GUI
 - Includes updates to the DC/OS frontend GUI to improve the user experience (COPS-4796, COPS-4804, COPS-4857, DCOS-53836, DCOS-54034, DCOS-54039, DCOS-54041).